alza-bitz/global-data-engineer-test/.github/instructions/solution_design.instructions.md

 ## Part 1: Data Modelling

-Given an ELT approach, there will be four models in DBT:
+Given an ELT approach, there will be four models in DBT (five including seeds):

 1. A "raw" model to hold loaded data from all three sources
 2. A "validated" model to hold the results of running checks based on the "data quality validation" in part 2 of the requirements
 3. A "cleansed" model to hold the results of the "clean and normalise the events" in part 2 of the requirements
+4. A "reference" model to hold the reference data for users and episodes (as DBT seeds)
-4. An "analytics" model to support the SQL analysis questions in part 3 of the requirements.
+5. An "analytics" model to support the SQL analysis questions in part 3 of the requirements.

 ### Raw Model (Bronze)
-The raw model will consist of three tables, one for the raw event data and two for the reference data.
+The raw model will consist of one table for the raw event data.

 #### DBT Configuration
 - Materialized: incremental (to process only "new" data since last run, determined by filename column)
 - Incremental strategy: db default

-#### Tables
+#### DBT Schema

 - **raw_events**
   - event_type (VARCHAR)